JeremyTCD/Mimo/ReadMe.md

 ##### Example: Setting article author at the global scope
 1. Ensure that you are serving your blog in watch mode.
 Navigate to *localhost:8080/articles/exampleArticle1.html*.
 2. Open *blog/docfx.json* in a text editor or IDE of your choice.
-Change the value assigned to `build.globalMetadata.jtcd.authorName` to your name:
+Change the value assigned to `build.globalMetadata.mimo_authorName` to your name:

     ```
     "build": {
         ...
         "globalMetadata": {
             ...
-            "jtcd.authorName": "<your name>",
+            "mimo_authorName": "<your name>",
             ...
         },
         ...